mike442144/seenreq/README.md

 [download-url]: https://npmjs.org/package/seenreq

 # seenreq
 A library to test if a url/request is crawled, usually used in a web crawler.
 Compatible with [request](https://github.com/request/request) and [node-crawler](https://github.com/bda-research/node-crawler).
-The 1.0.0 or newer version has quite different APIs and is not compatible with previous versions.
+The 1.x or newer version has quite different APIs and is not compatible with 0.x versions.
 Please read the [upgrade guide](./UPGRADE.md) document.

 # Install